 Robert G. Finizio.
 Mr. Finizio has served as a member of our board of directors since December 2022.
 Mr. Finizio served in the same capacity at Old ZyVersa from September 2018 to December 2022.
 Mr. Finizio is currently the Executive Director of PleoPharma a, pharmaceutical development company focused on finding safe and effective FDA approved treatments for substance use disorders where therapies are lacking.
 Mr. Finizio is the Co-Founder of TherapeuticsMD Inc., an innovative women's health pharmaceutical company, and served as its Chief Executive Officer and Director from 2008 to November 2021.
 With over 20 years of healthcare experience, Mr. Finizio started his career in an operational role at Endoscopy Specialist, Inc. (ESI), a leader in laparoscopic equipment outsourcing and intraoperative technical support.
-During his tenure at ESI, Mr. Finizio advanced to a regional management role, eventually leaving to join Omnicell Technologies, a leader in pharmacy automation.
+During his tenure at ESI, Mr. Finizio served as a sales director, ultimately leaving to join Omnicell Technologies, a leader in pharmacy automation.
 While at Omnicell, Mr. Finizio served as a sales director, ultimately leaving the company to co-found CareFusion in 2001.
 CareFusion was a pioneer in hospital patient safety systems for Medication, Blood, and Specimen verification at the point of care.
 Mr. Finizio co-founded TherapeuticsMD in 2008, combining his background in women's healthcare, pharmaceutical technology, clinical software, and patient safety.
-Mr. Finizio sits on the board of directors for two non-profit organizations, BioFlorida and the Boca Raton Police Foundation.
-Prior to his healthcare career, Mr. Finizio was selected to serve on our board of directors based on his extensive experience with early-stage company development in the healthcare industry.
-Mr. Finizio was appointed to our board of directors by ZyVersa pursuant to the Business Combination Agreement.
+Mr. Finizio, a University of Miami graduate who earned a Bachelor of Arts degree majoring in Premed and Psychology, taught English in Osaka, Japan.
+Mr. Finizio was selected to serve on our board of directors by ZyVersa pursuant to the Business Combination Agreement.